Dynkin games in a general framework: Existence of saddle points

-This theorem together with Proposition \ref{critereselle} and the existence result for optimal stopping time problem (see (\ref{T.TAO}) in the Appendix or \cite{KQ}) provides the following general existence result. \begin{corollary} Suppose that the assumptions of the above theorem hold.
-For each $\theta \in \T$, the stopping time
+If $\xi$ and $-\zeta$ are right-USCE and strong left-USCE, then the families $J$ and $J'$ are USCE (that is right- and left-USCE). \end{theorem} This theorem together with Proposition \ref{critereselle} and the existence of optimal stopping time for USCE (see Theorem \ref{thm.exopt}) provides the following general existence result. \begin{corollary} Suppose that the assumptions of the above theorem hold.
+For each $\theta \in \T$\,, the stopping time

 is an optimal stopping time for $ J ( \theta )$ and

 is an optimal stopping time for $ J' ( \theta )$.
 Moreover, the pair $\left( \tau_{*} (\theta),\sigma_* (\theta) \right)$ is a $\theta$-saddle point for the criterion $I_{\theta}$ and